Jacob Bannon: Early life

-Music career
+Musical career

 Converge

 Converge is an American metalcore band formed in the winter of 1990 by vocalist Jacob Bannon and guitarist Kurt Ballou, they were later joined by bassist Jeff Feinburg, and drummer Damon Bellorado.
 They started by playing covers of hardcore punk, punk rock and heavy metal songs.
 The band soon graduated to playing live performances in 1991, after recording some demos on a 4-track recorder.
 Converge have enjoyed a relatively high level of recognition.
-Their popularity began to rise with the release of breakthrough album, Jane Doe.
+Their popularity began to rise with the release of a breakthrough album Jane Doe.
 Converge's records have gradually become more elaborate and expensive to produce.
 This progression began with their move from a small independent label (Equal Vision Records) to a considerably larger one (Epitaph Records).
 Special releases have traditionally been handled by Bannon's record label, Deathwish Inc.

 Wear Your Wounds

 After Supermachiner released Rise of the Great Machine and after Converge had completed recording Jane Doe, Bannon started writing and recording solo material under the name Dear Lover.
 Although a number of releases were lined up none of them saw the light of day except a demo version of one track "Grant Me the Strength" which was made available for download on Converge's website in January 2003.
-The track was supposed to be part of en EP titled The Blood of Thine Enemies, but the EP was never released.
+The track was supposed to be part of an EP titled The Blood of Thine Enemies, however, the EP was never released.
 The track was later featured on Supermachiner's 2009 album Rust.

-There was also a Dear Lover double album planned titled Wear Your Wounds to be released on Icarus Records.
-In January 2005 Dear Lover recordings were said to have been in the editing and mixing process, and it was believed there would be multiple releases of Dear Lover recordings which included the Wear Your Wounds double album throughout the year, however this did not happen.
-In March 2008 the single "The Blood of Thine Enemies" was released on Deathwish, Bannon released the song under the name J.Bannon.
-Bannon has said the song was never intended it to be part of an album, only to be a stand-alone piece.
+There was also a Dear Lover double album planned, titled Wear Your Wounds to be released through Icarus Records.
+In January 2005, Dear Lover recordings were said to have been in the editing and mixing process, and it was believed there would be multiple releases of Dear Lover recordings which included the Wear Your Wounds double album throughout the year, however this did not happen.
+In March 2008 the single "The Blood of Thine Enemies" was released on Deathwish.
+Bannon released the song under the name J.Bannon.
+Bannon stated the song was never intended to be part of an album, only to be a stand-alone piece.
 Converge's website also changed the use of the name Dear Lover to J.Bannon in the upcoming section where the Wear Your Wounds album was listed.
 Initially planning since 2008 on releasing solo music under his name only, in 2012 Bannon began using the Wear Your Wounds name for these projects.
 This allowed others to collaborate and work with Bannon on future projects.